 A Virtual MFA device is an application that runs on your existing smartphone or tablet.
 You can install a virtual MFA device from your application store.

-The Virtual MFA application uses the open TOTP standard to generate a one-time password that is time-based (known as tokens).
+The Virtual MFA application uses the open TOTP standard to generate a time-based one-time password (known as tokens).

 The most common virtual MFA applications are Google Authenticator, Authy 2-Factor Authentication and Microsoft Authenticator.